 Through the Democracy Project, SAAPRI hopes to create a more civically engaged and informed populace, continue to educate and inform this group of residents, and shape public policy by ensuring South Asian American voices are represented in the policymaking process.Noor Shaikh, Democracy Project Lead

 A few of SAAPRI’s notable collaborations with organizations with a similar mission and vision as The Democracy Project are noted below:

-• SAAPRI is a Pan Asian Voter Empowerment (PAVE) Coalition member (a coalition of 17 Asian American Organizations), as well as the South Asian Civic Engagement Coalition
+- SAAPRI is a member of the Pan Asian Voter Empowerment (PAVE) Coalition (a coalition of 17 Asian American Organizations) as well as the South Asian Civic Engagement Coalition

 - SAAPRI is part of the Just Democracy Illinois Coalition, a broad-based non-partisan coalition of community groups like AAAJ-C, Chicago Lawyers’ Committee for Civil Rights, CHANGE IL, Chicago Votes, Common Cause – IL, IL PIRG & ICIRR striving to protect and promote the value of every vote